akshayramdev/fellowshipai/city_challenge_vehicle_reid/Readme.md

 ## Experiments

-As stanford cars dataset contains cars, we decide to use the model trained pretrained using stanford cars dataset as our model for experiment.
+As stanford cars dataset contains cars, we decided to use the model pretrained using stanford cars dataset, as our model for experiments.

 ### KNeighbours